 Line 3.3 – Other

-Include: Purchases of atlases.
+Include: Purchases of atlases whether in print or electronic format.

 Cost of keeping atlases current such as the insertion of new pages and corrections, indexing and other related expenses.

 Cost of copies of filed land maps, damage maps, extracts of sheets from land maps, alteration maps obtained from topographical bureaus.